We Fight for Justice for Victims of Toxic Exposure

-Exposure causes cancer in humans.
-Numerous individuals in various industries
+Exposure to benzene causes cancer in humans.
+Numerous individuals in various

-have experienced benzene-related forms of leukemia and lymphoma.
-It is
+industries have experienced benzene-related forms of leukemia and lymphoma.

-often inhaled and can enter the body through skin absorption.
-Once in
+It is often inhaled and can enter the body through skin absorption.
+Once

-the bloodstream, it affects the bone marrow, which in turn damages white
+in the bloodstream, it affects the bone marrow, which in turn damages

-blood cells, red blood cell, and platelets over time.
-This liquid can
+white blood cells, red blood cells, and platelets over time.
+This liquid

-cause short-term problems as well, such as dizziness, drowsiness, or even
+can cause short-term problems as well, such as dizziness, drowsiness,

 The diseases associated with long term exposure are: